rawxbee/neopets-scripts/README.md

 <img src="https://i.imgur.com/BCimkff.png">

 # np-bar.js
 *This is an edit of the Neopets - Premium Toolbar (Beta) script made by EatWoolooAsMutton.
-The original can be found at https://greasyfork.org/en/scripts/419395-neopets-premium-toolbar-beta/code if you would prefer to use the original*
+The original can be found at https://greasyfork.org/en/scripts/419395-neopets-premium-toolbar-beta/code if you would prefer to use the it*

 Display shop till/bank/total alongside on-hand NP.